“Anyone who is looking for a source of cheap power in the transformation of the atom, is talking pure moonshine”- Ernest Rutherford

 Shortly, the reduction in reactor size will allow distribution to many more sites than large centralized plants.
 Thus, the importance and number of site licenses and environmental impact analysis will grow.
 Speed and efficiency in meeting bureaucratic requirements will be needed to effectively attack the market.
 Nonetheless, because few reactors have been deployed in recent years, the impacts of the resulting phenomenon of the reduction of the skilled workforce due to the retirement of the generation that built and fired the reactors still in operation today should not be underestimated.

-With the digital tools available to us today, we can build an integrated platform for creating, managing, editing, and sharing all the documentation required in the licensing phase of a reactor design, construction site, and environmental impact analysis.
-By training in Artificial Intelligence on regulatory databases and previously approved licenses, it will be possible to evaluate components and systems of one's project and then generate in an assisted manner the final documents to be submitted to the appropriate agencies.
-With the development of standardized tools and formats for exchanging data and information, it will be possible to share a single platform with the regulator, ensuring transparency and tracking of all communications, design changes, and updating of engineering analyses, safety or otherwise.
+With today’s digital tools, we can build an integrated platform to create, manage, modify, and share all the documentation required during the licensing phase of a reactor project, construction site, and environmental impact analysis.
+By training Artificial Intelligence on regulatory databases and previously approved licenses, it will be possible to evaluate components and systems of the project, and then assist in generating the final documents to be submitted to the competent authorities.
+By developing standardized tools and formats for data and information exchange, a single platform can be shared with the regulatory authority, ensuring transparency and traceability of all communications, project changes, and updates to engineering, safety, and other analyses.

-Reducing the risk and economic commitment required in the licensing phase is the main service we offer to our partners, with whom we share the ambition to make the energy we use every day safe, accessible, with reduced environmental impact, and affordable.
+Reducing the risk and financial commitment required during the licensing phase is the primary service we offer our partners, with whom we share the ambition to make the energy we use every day safe, accessible, environmentally friendly, and affordable.

 CEO/CTO - Founder